-Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase and install the appropriate FLEXIm license.

 XVM Logical Volume Device Directories

 Logical volumes appear as block and character devices in subdirectories of the /dev directory.